cmyoung0718/salary_predictions/README.md

 # Salary Prediction

-Utilized classification models including SVM, logistic regression, random forest (best performing model), and bagged SVMs to predict how well a data science position will pay.
+Utilized classification models including SVM, logistic regression, random forest (best performing estimator), and bagged SVMs to predict how well a data science position will pay.
 The features include location and keywords within the job title.
 The data used to train the models were scraped from indeed.com using
 the BeautifulSoup library in Python and required extensive cleaning.
 According to the feature importance